Email Marketing Strategy Basics: Everything You Need To Know

 The goal here is to turn first-time buyers into repeat customers, which can include emails like:

-• Cross-sell and upsell: Recommending different products to them based on their purchase
+• Cross-sell and upsell: Recommending different products to them based on their purchase.

-• Feedback review request: Asking for input on their experience, so you can improve it for them and future customers – first-hand feedback is incredibly valuable, so get it whenever you can
+• Feedback review request: Asking for input on their experience, so you can improve it for them and future customers.
+First-hand feedback is incredibly valuable, so get it whenever you can.

-• Replenishment: Reminding them to repurchase items that need to be replenished regularly, like shampoo or vitamins
+• Replenishment: Reminding them to repurchase items that need to be replenished regularly, like shampoo or vitamins.

-Turning point to next phase: When a customer makes their second purchase, they become a repeat customer.
+When a customer makes their second purchase, they become a repeat customer.

 Repeat Customers